ryanafolk/ambitus/README.md

 Etymology
 ---------
 The name of the software is a musical reference: medieval theorists constructed scales from adjacent tetrachords, a practice descended from the Greeks; an ambitus (L., a cycle or encirclement) is the range from the lowest to the highest of the notes in this set, which typically was not exceeded in Gregorian chant.
+The logo shows the Lydian mode.